 Dear Fellow DANEIS Coaches,

-Awards will be given to the top two novice and advanced speakers, the top two novice and advanced two-person teams and the top three schools.
+Awards will be given to the top three novice and advanced speakers, (the top speaker from each school will also be acknowledged), the top three novice and advanced two-person teams and the top three schools.
 The top speaker in the Advanced Division at this tournament qualifies to attend the World Debate Tournament next spring.

 The day will begin with registration in the Lobby of George Washington Hall from 9:00 a.m.– 10:00 a.m.
 Breakfast will be provided in Paresky Commons beginning at 9:00.
 Briefings for Debaters and Judges will begin promptly at 10:15 and round one will begin at 11:00.
 After the conclusion of the third round of debate, at approximately 2:15, a full lunch will be provided for the debaters and judges in Paresky Commons.
 We anticipate that the brief awards ceremony will conclude by 3:30.